John Bowes (steamship): Career

 The steamer was launched on 30 June 1852 and named for John Bowes, a mine owner, business partner of Charles Palmer and the then High Sheriff of Durham.
+Her steam engine was built by Messrs.
+R. Stephenson & Co., Newcastle upon Tyne.
 Commercial service began on 27 July 1852, with coal from the Tyne to London.
 Within the week, it had moved more coal than two collier brigs could have moved in a month and its success resulted in the construction of many similar ships.

 The ballast tanks could not initially be kept watertight, and Palmer tried a number of solutions before settling on longitudinal iron tanks beneath each hold as proposed by John McIntyre, the Jarrow shipyard manager.
 During a voyage from Rosedale, Yorkshire to the River Tyne on 16 July 1860, she was run aground on the Insand, off the coast of County Durham on the North Sea.

 Despite the mishap, a long and prosperous career followed.
 New engines were installed in 1864 and 1883 as the technology improved.

 A second grounding happened on the Heligoland on 9 June 1864, and although refloated, had to be beached for repairs before continuing to Hamburg.
 In 1873, John Bowes was sold to Benjamin Barnett and registered at London, and in 1896, to James Mackenzie ('John Bowes' Steamship Co Ltd) of Dublin.
 In 1898, it was sold to Scandinavian owners as Spec and later Transit.
 In 1908, she was sold on to Spain, where she traded for a further twenty five years as the Carolina, Valentin Fierro and finally as the Villa Selgas.